 Our faith teaches us that no one should be hungry and that we are supposed to help those who are.
-Jesus taught us that when we feed a hungry person, we are feeding him.
-(Matthew 25:35-40)

-Every week, when the plate is passed to help the needy in our community, we hope and expect that some of that will help hungry families, yet little thought is given to the fact that the nation has more than enough food to feed everyone.
+Every week when donations are made to help the needy in our community, we hope that some of that will help hungry families, yet little thought is given to the fact that the nation has more than enough food to feed everyone.
 The real issue is that we are not using the food we already have.

-Last year, an innovative nonprofit called AmpleHarvest.org - best known for their work at enabling millions of gardeners to give their excess harvest to more than 8,000 food pantries - launched a pilot program to have the clergy of all faiths do sermons on food waste - all on the same weekend.
-The program, Food Waste Weekend, was intended to have people learn about the food they waste from their own faith perspective and explore how they could reduce it.
+In 2016, an innovative nonprofit called AmpleHarvest.org - best known for their work at enabling millions of gardeners to give their excess harvest to more than 8,200 food pantries - created Food Waste Weekend to have the clergy of all faiths do sermons on food waste - all on the same weekend.
+It is intended to have people of faith learn about the food waste from their own faith perspective and explore how they could reduce it.

-This year, on the weekend of Sept 8-10 in alignment with the National Day of Service and Remembrance, priests, ministers and clergy of other faiths will be speaking about what we can do to make sure that food nourishes someone instead of filling a landfill.
+This year, on the weekend of Sept 6-8, sangha, imams, rabbis, priests, ministers and clergy of other faiths will be speaking about what we can do to make sure that food nourishes someone instead of filling a landfill.

-http://foodwasteweekend.org/Christian is a onestop site for Christian clergy providing everything needed to learn about the issue including a sample sermon from the New Testament perspective, calls to action, and even a game show for the Sunday School.
+http://foodwasteweekend.org/Buddhist is a one-stop site for imams providing everything needed to learn about the issue including a sample dharma, calls to action, and even a game show for the school.
 Other faith sermons are available too.